• About

 Elderflower Syrup or Elderflower Cordial

-You can make a simple elderflower syrup by steeping with water, sugar, and lemon.
+You can make a simple syrup by steeping elder blossoms with water, sugar, and lemon.
 Also known as elderflower cordial, this syrup can be added to fizzy water for an easy homemade soda, used in cocktails, or added to cakes or jams for an elderflower flavor.
 Check out Adamant Kitchen’s instructions for making elderflower cordial if that’s the route you choose.
 The syrup will keep in the fridge for a few weeks, or you can freeze some in ice cube trays for future use.

 Elderflower Tincture or Liqueur